 Ge/Ay 132.
 Atomic and Molecular Processes in Astronomy and Planetary Sciences.
-9 units (3-0-6); For course description, see Geology
+9 units (3-0-6); For course description, see Astrophysics

 Ge/Ay 133.
 The Formation and Evolution of Planetary Systems.
-9 units (3-0-6); For course description, see Geology
+9 units (3-0-6); For course description, see Astrophysics

 Ge/Ay 137.
 Planetary Physics.
-9 units (3-0-6); For course description, see Geology
+9 units (3-0-6); For course description, see Astrophysics

 Ay 141 abc.
 Research Conference in Astronomy.
-2 units (1-0-1); first, second, third terms.
+3 units (1-0-2); first, second, third terms.
 Oral reports on current research in astronomy, providing students an opportunity for practice in the organization and presentation of technical material.
 A minimum of two presentations will be expected from each student each year.
 In addition, students are encouraged to participate in a public-level representation of the same material for posting to an outreach website.
-This course fulfills the option communication requirement and is required of all astronomy graduate students who have passed their qualifying exam.
-It is also recommended for astronomy seniors; non-seniors can attend but cannot take the course for credit.
+This course fulfills the option communication requirement and is required of all astronomy graduate students who have passed their preliminary exams.
+It is also recommended for astronomy seniors.
 Graded pass/fail.
-Instructors: Kasliwal, Steidel,
+Instructors: Kasliwal, Steidel, Hallinan.

-Hallinan.